-Illustration 10: surface mount ceramic capacitor
+Illustration 15: surface mount ceramic capacitor

 Start with the 5 x 100nF capacitors designated C1, C7, C8, C11, C12.
 Use exactly the same procedure to solder these capacitors as you used for the resistors.
-Again, you might want to do a dry run & offer one of the capacitors up to it's pads before you start to solder, so you get an idea of how the capacitor should be located on the pads.
+Again, you might want to offer up one of the capacitors to it's pads before you start to solder, so you get an idea of how the capacitor will locate on the pads.

-Illustration 11: ceramic capacitor aligned on PCB pads
+Illustration 16: ceramic capacitor aligned on PCB pads